La-guajolota/Horno_reflujo/README.md

 ## 🚀 Possible Improvements

-- Add WiFi connectivity for remote monitoring and control
-- Implement advanced PID or machine learning temperature control
-- Expand touchscreen GUI features
-- Add automated solder paste dispenser
-- Improve ventilation and vapor filtering system
+### Firmware Improvements

-- Integrate oven calibration routines
+- Implement advanced PID auto-tunning and integrate oven calibration routines
+- AN Intuitive interface either a touchscreen or a oled-screen and and a user-input-encoderfor for operation and monitoring.
+- Management of toxic vapors with an integrated ventilation system.

+### Hardware Improvements

 ---